vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 In this first prototype, you have been asked to demonstrate solutions for the following scenarios:

-* Mapping an IoT hub device to a corresponding digital twin (device) and ingesting telemetry data from IoT hub into Azure Digital Twins
+* Mapping an IoT hub device to a corresponding digital twin and ingesting telemetry data from IoT hub into Azure Digital Twins
 * Updating the property of a parent digital twin when a child digital twin's property/telemetry is updated (update the currentTemp property of a Cheese Cave twin when the temperature property of a Cheese Cave Device twin changes)
 * Routing digital twin telemetry values from the Azure Digital Twins instance to a downstream service (Time Series Insights)